|

 (Another set of standards?
 Kind of!
 Though they get interpreted a few ways) But, How?
 I’m blowing up my “strategies” section to ground this before it turns into: “Sure Evan, I’ll just rewrite my entire curriculum and coordinate with seven departments.”
 Step 1 📖: Read ONE other set of standards (plenty linked above)

-Step 3 🗣️: Say the quite part out loud
+Step 3 🗣️: Say the quiet part out loud

 Step 4 🤝: Design or adopt a shared artifact cross-curricularly Start small: